publiccodenet/about/activities/documentation/writing-indexes.md

 Every folder in the about has an index file named `index.md`.
 The goal of this file is to:

-* Explain what this topic is about
+* Introduces what this topic is about
 * What resources and guides are available on this topic

 ## Anatomy of an index page